Paras220/Chip8/README.md

 # CHIP-8 Emulator
 Select a ROM from the ROMs folder and pass it as a command line argument to load it.
+Compile with Visual Studio to run.
+Requires C++17.

 | PONG |
 |:--:|